louis-pham/modified_lenspix/README.md

 # modified_lenspix
 ---very much a WIP---

-The original code for Lenspix can be found at: http://cosmologist.info/lenspix/.
+The original code for Lenspix can be found [here](http://cosmologist.info/lenspix/).

 ## What does it do?
   Running lens.py will take the kappa (convergence) map and convert it to phi (gravitational potential) to be used as a lensing map.
 It will then read the nside and lmax of the primary map to be used in the lensing step.
 The script will then generate a "specific_params.ini" (created from the "generic_params.ini") based on the inputs provided.
 Lensing is simulated, and the lensed map is written to the provided filename.
 This will also yield a gradient phi map, and an unlensed and lensed power spectrum.